 2. Include your understanding of online marketing

-Express your willingness to help market the book.
-This is a new requirement for authors today and it’s essential.
+Express your willingness to help market the book, whether it be with the help of SEO freelancer services or by other marketing means.
+It shows an understanding of the actual markets, and as such has become a new requirement for authors today.
+In fact, it is essential.
 Please don’t tell us that you hate email, don’t want a website and refuse to blog.
 Mention your platform.

 3. Be sure to tell us about this!

 Include key information like “My last book sold 20K copies” or “60 Minutes did a segment on my research” or “I won the O’Henry Best First Story award last year” or “I do workshops and trainings every weekend and sell a hundred self-published books in the back of the room every time” or “I’ve hired a personal publicist.”

 4. Time your pitch

 Be tough on yourself when preparing your pitch to keep it under two- and-a-half minutes.
 That way you’ll have time for any quick questions or feedback, and you won’t be caught short when that darned buzzer rings.